 ATTACH TO THE WALL:

-Now this is the part that I ran into some difficulty because there was no studs behind the part of the wall where I needed to attach the flange (pipe).
+Now this is the part that I ran into some difficulty because there were no studs behind the part of the wall where I needed to attach the flange (pipe).
 This would mean the shelf would not hold because it would not have an anchor.
 But don’t worry I found a SOLUTION and they are called toggle bolts.

 I will be sharing a tutorial on how to install toggle bolts in a couple of days.
-But let me explain what they do, this bolt anchors to the dry wall, making it possible to support a shelf.
+But let me explain what they do, this bolt anchors to the drywall, making it possible to support a shelf.

 Before installing the bolts, I first marked where I needed the shelf.
-For the first side, I placed the flange against the wall and placed it were I wanted it.
+For the first side, I placed the flange against the wall and placed it where I wanted it.
 Then I marked all 4 holes, you will only be using two but this will help line things up.